 Public Health EBooks - Click for Full Text!

-Public Health Books - Available in the Library!
+Public Health Books - A sample of books available in the Library!

 Types of information and resources

 What does it mean to refer to a resource by the terms PRIMARY and SECONDARY?

 ~ PRIMARY resource: the author(s) collected or created the data / research presented

 Examples: original research published in a peer reviewed journal, dissertation